 All these “forties” are a necessary and not-so-comfortable prelude for something new.
 In Noah’s case, it’s the rebirth of a sinful world that had been cleansed by raging flood waters.
 In Moses’ case, it was the birth of the people of the covenant.
 For the nomadic Israelites, it was the start of a new, settled existence in the Promised land.

 And Jesus Christ?
-What did his forty days mean?
-The birth of a new Israel liberated from sin, reconciled to God, and governed by the law of the Spirit rather than a law chiseled in stone.
+What did his forty days in the wilderness signify?
+The imminent birth of a new Israel liberated from sin, reconciled to God, and governed by the law of the Spirit rather than a law chiseled in stone.